Ear Infection In Toddlers: Causes, Symptoms And Treatment

 The following toddler groups can have a higher susceptibility to develop middle ear infection:

-• Prematurely born: Paediatric experts note that infants born prematurely have a higher risk of developing middle ear infections.
+• Prematurely born: Pediatric experts note that infants born prematurely have a higher risk of developing middle ear infections.
 The high risk is attributed to the slow development of the immune system and eustachian tube not fully developed (12).

 • Exposure to smoke and pollution: Chronic exposure to tobacco smoke and vehicular effluents makes the toddler more susceptible to ear infections.